 |North Carolina offers three property tax relief programs for the permanent residence of qualified homeowners.
 A permanent residence includes the dwelling, the dwelling site (up to one acre), and related improvements.|

-- Disabled Veteran Exclusion: Honorably discharged disabled veterans or their unmarried surviving spouse may be eligible for a reduction in property tax.
+- Disabled Veteran Exclusion: Veterans discharged under honorable conditions or their unmarried surviving spouse may be eligible for a reduction in property tax.
 There is no age or income limitation on this program.

 Examples showing how the programs can affect varying income and tax value conditions are displayed at the bottom of this page.